Palau–United States relations: History

 In a 2009 interview with ABC Radio Australia, Palauan Minister of State Sandra Pierantozzi "admitted that [her] Government supports United States' embargo against Cuba to coax more aid from the United States".
 She told Radio Australia's James Oaten: "We have a very strong relationship with the United States and we don't want to jeopardise that relationship, because it would affect Palau's economic welfare."

 U.S. Secretary of State Antony Blinken meets with President of Palau Surangel Whipps Jr., at the Department of State in Washington, D.C., in August 2021.

 In 2015, however, Palau voted to condemn the US embargo over Cuba.
 The motion at the United Nations was supported by 191 member states, with two votes against (the United States and Israel) and no country abstaining.

 In September 2020, President Tommy Remengesau Jr. invited the United States, through US Defense Secretary Mark Esper, to build joint-use military facilities and use them.
 Remengesau also suggested a US Coast Guard presence in Palau to help patrol its vast marine reserve.

 In July 2025, the United States asked Palau to host asylum seekers as part of the policy on immigration of President Trump.
-Both, the traditional chiefs of Palau and the Palau National Congress have issued a formal advise to president Surangel Whipps Jr. to reject said proposal.
+Both, the traditional chiefs of Palau and the Palau National Congress have issued a formal advice to president Surangel Whipps Jr. to reject said proposal.